 Even as an innocent child, Vachananand, possessed an amazing aura and displayed signs of a Yogi.
 People would simply flock to him out of love.
-Compassion and generosity came to him naturally and he always found ways to help people in need.
+Compassion and generosity came to him naturally as he always found ways to help people in need.

-At a tender age of 8 years, Vachananand as per the ancestral pledge was handed over to Gachchina Mutt Monastery under the guidance of Sri Marulashankar Shivayogi.
-Thus Dundappa and Shivakka emotionally parted ways with their son who would never return home again.
+At a tender age of 8 years, Vachananand, as per the ancestral pledge, was handed over to Gachchina Mutt Monastery under the guidance of Sri Marulashankar Shivayogi.
+Thus, Dundappa and Shivakka emotionally parted ways with their son who would never return home again.

 Sri Marulashankar Shivayogi was completely aware of Vachananand’s true potential.
-Hence he galvanized Vachananand’s energies by steering him to visit several other Monasteries to learn different Yogic techniques and wisdom.
+Hence, he galvanized Vachananand’s energies by steering him to visit several other Monasteries to learn different Yogic techniques and wisdom.
 Upon his return, Vachanand received initiation from his Guru and was transformed into Swami Vachananand.

 In this state of chaos, two books namely Autobiography of a Yogi and Living with The Himalayan Masters illuminated his path ahead.
-Despite the resistance of several well-wishers, the barely-16-year-old Swami Vachananand sacrificed his position in the society And wandered-off to uncover the truth behind his life and existence.
+Despite the resistance of several well-wishers, the barely-16-year-old Swami Vachananand sacrificed his position in the society and wandered-off to uncover the truth behind his life and existence.

 Without a pre-determined destination, the wandering monk, Swami Vachananand started treading an unknown path.
-He visited Ujjain, Nasik, Haridwar and several other places of spiritual importance meeting several masters and sages on this spiritual journey.
-Destiny took him to Rishikesh, where he systematically studied Yogic Science and Philosophy under the guidance of Swami Veda Bharathi who himself was a disciple of a Swami Rama.
-During his stay in the ashram, Swami Vachananand undertook Deeksha from Swami Veda Bharthi and studied Yoga Sutras of Patanjali, Hatha Yoga, Raja Yoga, Kundalini Yoga and Shiva Yoga.
+He visited Ujjain, Nasik, Haridwar, and several other places of spiritual importance meeting several masters and sages on this spiritual journey.
+Destiny took him to Rishikesh, where he studied the Yogic Science and Philosophy systematically under the guidance of Swami Veda Bharathi, who himself was a disciple of Swami Rama.
+During his stay in the ashram, Swami Vachananand undertook Deeksha from Swami Veda Bharthi and studied Yoga Sutras of Patanjali, Hatha Yoga, Raja Yoga, Kundalini Yoga, and Shiva Yoga.